This post may contain affiliate links. Please read our disclosure policy.

 - Pour into a prepared half sheet baking sheet.
 Bake for 25-27 minutes.
 Once the cake is baked through, remove from the oven and sit to cool.

 - Prepare the icing right away, melt the butter in a medium size saucepan.
 Add in the cocoa powder, milk, vanilla and a pinch of salt.
 Stir together then add in the powdered sugar.
 Stir until smooth.

 - Remove from heat and pour the icing over the warm cake.
 Spread the icing with a spatula if needed.
 Let the cake cool before serving.

 - Buttermilk: if you don’t have buttermilk on hand you can pour 1/2 cup of milk, remove a teaspoon, then add a teaspoon of vinegar or lemon juice, let this sit for a couple minutes.
 Then use in the cake batter.

 - Sift the powdered sugar to limit the lumps in the icing.

 - If the cake sinks in the middle it’s from not baking long enough.

 - FREEZING INSTRUCTIONS: If you’re wanting to freeze this cake, you can freeze the cake after it has been made and iced.
 Leave the cake in the baking sheet, let it cool completely.
 Then cover with plastic wrap, then a coating of foil.
 This can be frozen for up to a month.
 To use, remove from the freezer, unwrap, then let it thaw to room temperature.

 Recipe was first published on February 26, 2019.
-Updated on February 7, 2020 with step by step photos and a video.
-No changes made to the recipe.
+Updated on October 7, 2022 with new images and information.
+Recipe is unchanged.